giacomopiccinini/Docker/DeepLearning/README.md

 2. `sudo /usr/bin/nvidia-uninstall`

 At this point, you should be able to successfully use the `nvidia-smi` command and get back something meaningful.
-This will be useful later on, when double-checking that Docker recognise GPUs.
+This will be useful later on, when double-checking that Docker recognises GPUs.
 If this didn't work, please consult this [StackOverflow question](https://stackoverflow.com/questions/43022843/nvidia-nvml-driver-library-version-mismatch#comment73133147_43022843).
 After that, we need to fix the interplay between Docker and Nvidia.
-On Ubuntu 18.04 (AWS EC2 istance), what worked for me were the following steps (from [this question](https://stackoverflow.com/questions/59008295/add-nvidia-runtime-to-docker-runtimes)):
+On Ubuntu 18.04 (AWS EC2 instance), what worked for me were the following steps (from [this question](https://stackoverflow.com/questions/59008295/add-nvidia-runtime-to-docker-runtimes)):

 1. Download the Nvidia container runtime: